ionic-team/ionic-framework/core/src/components/infinite-scroll/readme.md

 Separating the `ion-infinite-scroll` and `ion-infinite-scroll-content` components allows developers to create their own content components, if desired.
 This content can contain anything, from an SVG element to elements with unique CSS animations.

-## React

-The Infinite Scroll component is not supported in React.

 <!-- Auto Generated Below -->

 ## Usage